derricknguyen12/cse150a_project/README.md

 After calculating these parameters, we used Bayes' Theorem to determine the posterior probability of a game being recommended given its feature values.

-### Important: if you used a library like pgmpy, etc., be sure to explain what it does.
-Then, cite your source (library homepage link or documentation is sufficient) at the bottom of your README.md file.
-If you use a particular algorithm/model/structure not covered in this class as your core structure (i.e. GaussianHMM, etc.) you must carefully explain the formulation behind this structure.
-How does it differ from its discrete analog (if it has one?)
-How do you perform inference on it?

-### If you use a particular algorithm/model/structure not covered in this class as a non-core structure (i.e. RandomHillCimb to create BN dependencies) you may briefly explain what the function does.
-Remember to provide a source.

  ### What is Categorical Naive Bayes?
 Categorical Naive Bayes differ from regular naive bayes in the way that it handles the model's feature distributions.
 While other forms of naive bayes assumes features follow specific probability distributions such as the multinomial distribution for text data or the Gaussian distribution for continuous data, categorical naive bayes is specifically designed for discrete categorical features.
 This works well with our data because we binned all of our numerical variables, making them categorical variables.
 We also have categorical features such as genre which is appropriate for this model.
 Categorical Naive Bayes estimates the conditional probability of each feature given a class using frequency counts and applies Laplace smoothing to handle unseen category values.